Friday, 11th November, 2016 - 09:33

 Assistant with personality

-Google Now tries its best to emulate Siri but falls far short.
+Google Now tries its best to emulate Siri.
 Siri definitely has a personality and can respond to some requests with sarcasm and other emotions and tones to her voice, whereas Google Now only pulls up answers to basic questions.
 Google’s new assistant looks like it shows some improvements in this area but still has a long way to go before it reads poetry like Siri.

 Lock screen widgets